opsxcq/ansible-role-linux-desktop/README.md

 # Linux Desktop container role

 Creates a linux development environment with the tools that I use.
+It will look like it when you finish running it.

 # Variables